home-port/HomePort/compile.md

 First we clone the repository.
 Shown URL is for the official GitHub project, you need to change this to use one of the unofficial/personal forks of the project.

-To get a single branch:
+To get a single branch e.g. HomePortFunctionAPI:

 `git clone https://github.com/home-port/HomePort.git HomePort.git -b HomePortFunctionAPI`